MannLabs/structuremap/README.md

 ---
 ## About

-An open-source Python package of the AlphaPept ecosystem from the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and the [University of Copenhagen](https://www.cpr.ku.dk/research/proteomics/mann/).
+An open-source Python package for integrating information from predicted protein structures deposited in the [AlphaFold database](https://alphafold.ebi.ac.uk/) with proteomics data and specifically with post-translational modifications (PTMs).
+PTMs on 3D protein structures can be visulaized by [AlphaMap](https://github.com/MannLabs/alphamap).

 ---
 ## License